padogrid/padogrid/padogrid-deployment/src/main/resources/common/workspace/README.md

 ## [Dashboards](https://hub.docker.com/repository/docker/padogrid/padogrid-grafana/general)

 PadoGrid includes Grafana dashboards for monitoring GemFire and Hazelcast.
-These dashboards are made to monitor multiple production systems for quickly detecting root causes of system problems.
-They complement the GemFire Management Console and Hazelcast Management Center with a series of additional capabilities that are not found in those products.
+These customizable dashboards complement the GemFire Management Console and Hazelcast Management Center with a series of cluster-wide and individual member views providing comprehensive system health and data movement details that are not found in those products.

 [![Grafana Dashboards](images/gemfire-all-main-small.png)](https://hub.docker.com/repository/docker/padogrid/padogrid-grafana/general)